 Indiana Natural Gas Boom

-Indiana natural gas discoveries of the late 1880s revealed the Trenton Field, which extended across the state into Ohio and soon attracted new Midwestern industries.
+Indiana natural gas discoveries of the late 1880s revealed the vast Trenton Field, which extended across the state into Ohio.
+Abundant gas supplies soon attracted manufacturing industries to the Midwest.

 Discoveries of natural gas in Eaton and Portland quicky ignited Indiana’s historic gas boom.
 New exploration and production will dramatically change the state’s economy.

 Replacing Coal Gas

 In 1859, the same year that “Colonel” Edwin L. Drake drilled the country’s first commercial oil well in Titusville, Pennsylvania, there were already 297 “manufactured gas” (known as coal gas) companies in the 33 United States.